pooyanjamshidi/pooyanjamshidi.github.io/index.md

     <tr>
         <td> <span class="label success">01/03/24</span></td>
-        <td> I am delighted to serve as an Associate Editor of ACM Transactions on Software Engineering and Methodology (TOSEM)!
+        <td> I am delighted to serve as an Associate Editor of ACM Transactions on Software Engineering and Methodology (<strong>TOSEM</strong>) and as a PC member at European Conference of Artificial Intelligence (<strong>ECAI'24</strong>).
+Please consider submitting to these venues!
         </td>
     </tr>